meelgroup/unigen/README.md

 p cnf 500 1
 3 4 0
 ```
 Above, using the `c ind` line, we declare that only variables 1, 3, 4, 6, 7, 8 and 10 form part of the sampling set out of the CNF's 500 variables `1,2...500`.
 This line must end with a 0.
-The solution that ApproxMC will be giving is essentially answering the question: how many different combination of settings to this variables are there that satisfy this problem?
-Naturally, if your sampling set only contains 7 variables, then the maximum number of solutions can only be at most 2^7 = 128.
+Naturally, if your sampling set only contains 7 variables, then the maximum number of solutions restricted to sampling set can only be at most 2^7 = 128.
 This is true even if your CNF has thousands of variables.

 ### Independent set
 For most applications, we are want all solutions to the problem.
 To do this, you need to use the [MIS](https://github.com/meelgroup/mis) tool to find a small independent set of variables to your CNF.
 For example, for `formula.cnf` we can do: